-Investigation of a pre-service appeal will be completed within 15 days.
-Investigation of a post-service appeal will be completed within 30 days.
 When an investigation has been completed, Moda Health will send a written notice of the decision to the member, including the basis for the decision, and if applicable, information on the right to a second-level appeal.
+This notice will be sent within 15 days of a pre-service appeal or 30 days of a post-service appeal.